rcardona-os/ocp4-tasks/enabing-gpu/configure-gpu.md

 - Select the NVIDIA GPU Operator, click Install.
 In the subsequent screen click Install.

-💥 check 💥
-When installing the NVIDIA GPU Operator, a custom resource definition for a ClusterPolicy is created.
-If a ClusterPolicy that contains an empty specification, such as spec{}, the ClusterPolicy fails to deploy.
-If there is the case, follow the below steps:
+- Create the ClusterPolicy, if you install the NVIDIA GPU Operator using OperatorHub (via the OpenShift Web Console) and choose the "Automatic" install strategy, then the Operator will install itself.
+If it fails to happen create it manually.

+A ClusterPolicy is a Custom Resource Definition (CRD) that acts as a high-level configuration controller for deploying and managing NVIDIA GPU components in an OpenShift or Kubernetes cluster.
+It defines how the NVIDIA GPU Operator should deploy its stack, including:

+   - Drivers (for GPU hardware support)
+   - Container runtime (NVIDIA Container Toolkit for GPU-accelerated containers)
+   - Device plugins (to expose GPUs to workloads)
+   - Monitoring tools (DCGM, DCGM Exporter)
+   - Feature discovery (GPU detection and labeling)

+- To create a ClusterPolicy follow the steps:

    - In the OpenShift Container Platform web console, from the side menu, select Operators > Installed Operators, and click NVIDIA GPU Operator.

    - Select the ClusterPolicy tab, then click Create ClusterPolicy.
 The platform assigns the default name gpu-cluster-policy.
 The default are sufficient to get the GPU configured and running.

    - Click Create.
-This step might take 10-20 minutes depending on the network latency.
+This step might take 5-10 minutes depending on the network latency and cluster resoruces.

    - The status of the newly deployed ClusterPolicy *gpu-cluster-policy* for the NVIDIA GPU Operator changes to **State:ready** when the installation succeeds.

 $`\textcolor{red}{\text{NOTE: These steps differ when using NVIDIA vGPU}}`$